gorkazl/PathLims/README.md

 	>>> help(pathlims.modulename.functionname)

-For IPython and Jupyter notebook users the help command is replaced by a question mark after the module's or function's name, e.g.:
+IPython and Jupyter notebook users, the help command is replaced by a question mark after the module's or function's name, e.g.:

 	>>> modulename?
 	>>> functionname?